tronprotocol/pm/TRON Core Devs Meetings/Meeting 71.md

 - **Boson**

-    Probably it will follow.
-This problem has been reported often in the past, and someone will likely raise it for gRPC as well.
+    Probably, yes.
+This has been raised often in the past, and the same concern applies to gRPC as well.

 - **Murphy**

     OK, we'll discuss that later.
 Thanks Boson.
-Next, Tina will share the removal of the unused WalletExtension gRPC service and config.
+Next, Tina will share the removal of the unused `WalletExtension` gRPC service and config.

 <span id="topic3"></span>
 **Remove the Dead WalletExtension gRPC Service and Config**

 - **Tina**

     I have two issues, both sub-items under the overall code refactoring and cleanup tracking issue ([#6921](https://github.com/tronprotocol/java-tron/issues/6921)).
-The first is [#6931](https://github.com/tronprotocol/java-tron/issues/6931), which removes the proto definitions, config, and endpoints of WalletExtension.
+The first is [#6931](https://github.com/tronprotocol/java-tron/issues/6931), which removes the proto definitions, config, and endpoints of `WalletExtension`.
 The implementation of this set of RPCs was already cleaned up in version 3.7, back in 2020, so calling them just returns an unimplemented error.
 The background is that these endpoints needed to maintain a fairly large in-memory index, which was too heavy to keep in FullNode, and the functionality was later moved to TronGrid.
 But the leftover code stayed in FullNode, so this is a cleanup.

     The cleanup has three parts: first, delete the corresponding proto definitions; second, remove the config item `node.walletExtensionApi`, which is still in the config file and is even set to `true` by default in the config file, which is confusing and suggests it still works — it will be removed together with the proto; third, clean up the messages used only by this service and a few internal methods.
 What to watch for: in theory wallet-cli and Trident are not affected, but it's worth checking whether the proto change has any impact on tools or services built on them.

 - **Murphy**

-    You mentioned wallet-cli and Trident, right? (**Tina**: Right.)
+    You mentioned wallet-cli and Trident, right? (**Tina**: Yes.)
 Does this removal count as a breaking change?
 For example, if someone's deployment script from before includes the related parameter, will the node fail to start?

 - **Tina**